How this service works

 How can I lower pet insurance prices?

 As with any insurance, the fewer the number of claims you make, the lower the premium will be – in a perfect world.
 Of course, that's why you should use comparison sites to look for the best deals.
-However, the following are all measures
+However, the following are all measures that could lower prices:

 - Regular vaccinations when necessary